jerryjlzhou/9517_Group_Project/README.md

 ## Model Training Recommendations

-Since trained models are not included in this repository due to size constraints, **we recommend training models locally** with the following hardware:
+Since trained models are not included in this repository due to size constraints, **we recommend training models locally** or via cloud computing such as **Google Colab**

-- **Minimum:** NVIDIA GPU with 8GB VRAM (e.g., RTX 2060, GTX 1070)
-- **Recommended:** 12GB+ VRAM (e.g., RTX 3060, RTX 4070)
-- **CPU training:** Possible but very slow (not recommended)

-**Training times (approximate):**
-- YOLOv11n: 2-4 hours (RTX 3060, 100 epochs)
-- YOLOv8n: 1-2 hours (RTX 3060, 50 epochs)
-- HOG+SVM: 10-30 minutes (CPU acceptable)

-**Pretrained YOLO weights:**
-- Models automatically download `yolo11n.pt` / `yolov8n.pt` on first run
-- These are pretrained on COCO dataset and fine-tuned on AgroPest-12

 ---

 ## Results and Outputs

-After training and evaluation, results are saved in model-specific directories:
+After training and evaluation, results are saved in model-specific directories, or inside notebook outputs.
+Also see the report for full results breakdown.

-**YOLOv11n outputs:**
-- `training/results/` - Training logs, loss curves, best/last weights
-- `validation/results/` - Validation metrics, confusion matrix
-- `testing/results/` - Test set performance
-- `test_mild/results/`, `test_strong/results/` - Distorted dataset results

 **Key metrics reported:**
 - **Classification:** Accuracy, Precision, Recall, F1-score (macro-averaged)